 On a personal level, I own and hunt a trained bird dog.
-My dog(s) represents not only an economic and emotional commitment but also my passion for hunting and the outdoors.
-For me to execute my right to subsistence bird hunt in our community I have to put my well trained dog at risk.
-Hunting retrievers are born with noses that will find any morsel of food/bait well beyond shooting range.
-They do this by advancing in front of you and flushing the bird.
-Consequently, they find the baited trap before the owner.
+My dog represents not only an economic and emotional commitment but also my passion for hunting and the outdoors.
+For me to execute my right to subsistence bird hunt in our community I have to put my costly and well trained dog at risk.
 It would simply be unethical to hunt my dog anywhere around Cooper Landing when I know that traps can be anywhere and are only signed if the trapper happens to practice that voluntary guideline.

-Retorts such as "keep your dog on a leash" to someone who hunts with retrievers is absurd.
-Like most hikers in our community, I have found traps unsprung months after trapping season is over.
+Comments such as "keep your dog on a leash" to someone who hunts with retrievers is absurd.
+Like many others in our community, I have found traps unsprung months after trapping season is over.
 I can return to these set traps time and time and see that no one has been there to check them.
 Yet, if I spring that trap I'm legally at risk.
-I truly want to believe that my friends and neighbors who trap are "responsible" trappers.
+I truly want to believe that my friends and neighbors who trap are

+"responsible" trappers.
 However, the Board must recognize with so much public land in our area and so many easily accessible snow machine trails, our community is a magnet for people from larger communities to pop down and throw out a few traps.
 They may plan to return and check them but it's probably next week or next month but life happens and the traps are left.

-All the proposals I am commenting on are very reasonable requests.
-I will highlight the ones I think are "no brainers".
-The Russian River trail is heavily used by dog owners throughout the year.
-Looking at the cabin and campground use alone shows the recreational value of the users far outweighs the use by trappers.
-Anyone who lives in Alaska realizes those recreational overnight users come with dogs.
-Add to that the day users when the campground trails are groomed for skiing/skijoring and the current refusal to implement set backs for trapping is unjustified.
-Likewise Resurrection Trail (South End) is a go to for winter recreation.
-Once the By Pass is finished that area becomes a snow machine mecca because the parking lot and facilities adjacent to Juneau Falls.
-Because snow levels reach that area but not the current accesses, snowmachine access will dramatically increase.
-That increase in snowmachines will naturally bring in an influx of trappers because the snow levels will allow for much better and longer access to a the tail.
-Likewise, recreational snowmachine use, skijoring, and backcountry skiing will also increase.
-Heavy use of two user groups with no separation of trapping from recreation will be much harder to do when user groups are pitted against each other because of conflicts.
+The current regulations protect the rights of these unethical trappers and continue to take opportunities away from other subsistence user groups.

-Having watched the effort to make trails safe for everyone for over twenty years, I am baffled and appalled by the refusal of agencies to recognize that one powerful lobby should not be allowed to exercise their "rights" at the expense of the majority.
+Having participated in the effort to make trails safe for everyone for over twenty years I am baffled and appalled by the refusal of agencies to recognize that one powerful lobby should not be allowed to exercise their rights at the expense of the majority.
 What has been requested is reasonable and long over due.
 I urge the Board to move into the future.